nevanscott/uxui0120/_outcomes/1x1-gemma-1.md

 ---

-You have to have your first 1x1 with Carla.
-You can schedule it in her calendar.
+You have to have your first 1x1 with Career Services.
+You can schedule it in their calendar provided after their first talk.

 In order to be able to participate in the Hiring fair, you have two mandatory meetings with Career Services.
 This is the first one.